The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 So – how can we start to see the big picture?
 How can we find the data that everyone can use?

-That’s the biggest collection of Real Estate Investor AdWords data ever assembled in one place – across big markets and small markets, huge budgets and tiny budgets, professional investor firms and one-person shops.
+That’s the biggest collection of Real Estate Investor Google Ads data ever assembled in one place – across big and small markets, huge and tiny budgets, professional investor firms, and one-person shops.

 Once we assembled this massive database, we needed to focus on whether these keywords were worth targeting.

 Why?
-Because we wanted to avoid an issue that trips up many investors when they get started in AdWords: Keyword volume.
+Because we wanted to avoid an issue that trips up many investors when they get started in Google Ads: Keyword volume.

-Most investors start in AdWords by targeting a huge list of keywords.
+Most investors start in Google Ads by targeting a huge list of keywords.
 We often find accounts with thousands of keywords all running at once.

 The idea is…